 Optimize lunch:

-- Focus on fast turnover: maximum 75 minutes per table
+- Target fast turnover: maximum 75 minutes per table

-- Lunch deals and menus for higher average check
+- Lunch specials and combo deals to boost average check

 Optimize dinner:

-- Higher average check through appetizers and desserts
+- Drive higher average check through appetizers and desserts

-- Stimulate beverage sales (higher margin than food)
+- Push beverage sales (much higher margins than food)

-- Accept longer table occupancy for higher spending
+- Embrace longer table times for increased per-guest spending

 Restaurant increases lunch average check from €18 to €22 by: